 General Data Protection Regulation

-We have always taken great care of the personal information we hold about pupils and parents, but the new law means that we are taking some further steps, and we want to tell you about these.
+We have always taken great care of the personal information we hold about pupils and parents, but the new law means that we are taking some further steps.

 - Be informed about how we use your personal data.

 - Request access to the personal data that we hold.

 - Request that your personal data is amended if it is inaccurate or incomplete.

 - Ask us to erase your personal data if there is no compelling reason for its continued processing.